TwoPii/cv/README.md

 # CV

 A personal web app to display my Curriculum Vitae (CV), made with React.
+Can be seen at https://genis-bosch.web.app/.

 ## Available Scripts